ssbc/ssb-validate2-rsjs/README.md

 ## Behaviour

 **Arguments**

+The first argument is the `hmacKey` for customizing the signature hash.
+This argument is most of the times simply `null`.

 The `msg` and `previous` arguments must always be in the form of message value objects (_not_ `KVT` objects).